Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 - Simplicity:
   Overbearing semantics can impose roadblocks on development by requiring large type-level refactors for behavioural changes to codebases.

 Most languages have historically opted to ditch safety in favour of versatility and simplicity.
-This naively maximises the space of valid programs and in doing so dilouting what it even means for a program to be valid.
+This naively maximises the space of valid programs and in doing so diluting what it even means for a program to be valid.

 Some languages provide safety and simplicity, usually by leveraging calling conventions.
 The downside of this is that because captures are not represented in the type system - they cannot be processed using custom data-structures - only with language provided control flow.
 It is important to note that this is often sufficient for a wide variety of use cases.